-The CEO of OYO rooms, Ritesh Agarwal was selected for the final round of “20 under 20” Thiel Fellowship, a two year program which gives $100,000 to young people who aim to make new things to bring a change to the world instead of sitting in the classroom and studying .
-Ritesh Agarwal says, “One big learning from Thiel fellowship was think really big and create an impact without thinking if anybody has done it before.”
+The CEO of OYO rooms, Ritesh Agarwal was selected for the final round of “20 under 20” Thiel Fellowship, a two-year program which gives $100,000 to young people who aim to make new things to bring a change to the world instead of sitting in the classroom and studying.

 1. Have a good Working Environment

-The best entrepreneurial qualities which Ritesh Agarwal learnt from Thiel Fellowship is to create a good working environment for your employees.
-Successful entrepreneurs focus on keeping the good organization’s culture.
-To have a great culture at the workplace is something that Ritesh Agarwal learnt at his Thiel Fellowship and also during his journey of OYO rooms.
+The best entrepreneurial qualities which Ritesh Agarwal learnt from Thiel Fellowship is to create a good working environment for your employees because good environment increases productivity of startups.
+Successful entrepreneurs focus on keeping the good organisation’s culture.
+To have a great culture at the workplace is something that Ritesh Agarwal learnt at his Thiel Fellowship and also during his journey of OYO Rooms.
 Ritesh says, “As companies scale up, the only way employees can collectively work towards achieving a common goal is to have a great culture.
 Teams that share a strong camaraderie and are bound together by the same vision will enable a start-up to grow and sustain.
-I could understand this all the more as I was mentored by someone like Peter Thiel, who has, in turn ,helped shape the organisational culture at many highly successful ventures.”
+I could understand this all the more as I was mentored by someone like Peter Thiel, who has, in turn, helped shape the organisational culture at many highly successful ventures.”

 2. Hire the Best People